Who's Behind WCP

 The Fayette County Urban Renewal Authority (FCURA) owns Wolf Creek Park.
 The FCURA Board approves development strategies, property sales, and annual budgets.
 Learn more about the FCURA at www.fayettecounty.wv.gov/urban_renewal_authority.

 Jeff Proctor retired from Adventures On The Gorge July 1, 2018.
 Since that time, as a volunteer, he has focused his energy on expanding broadband in the State and Fayette County.
-In addition, Jeff is a Board Member for the Fayette County Urban Renewal Authority and an active member of the West Virginia Broadband Enhancement Council.
+In addition, Jeff is the Board Chairman of the Fayette County Urban Renewal Authority and an active member of the West Virginia Broadband Enhancement Council.

 Jeff received his B.S. in Forestry from the University of Montana then went on to found Class VI River Runners, Inc, currently Adventure WV, LLC (known as Adventures On The Gorge).
 This business continues to be the best adventure resort in the Country.
 In 1991, Class VI won “The Entrepreneur of the Year” and in 1997 Jeff and his two partners were named one of ten “Who’s Who in West Virginia Business” by The State Journal.